metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 Broncos have a great rushing game, so long as Hackett can stick with it.

 The threat of Wilson running is opening up shovel pass opportunities that have been absolute money for Denver.

+Randy Gregory could be a difference maker for the defense.

+Defensive coordinator Ejiro Evero had a fantastic game plan here to limit the 49ers.
+Five and six-man fronts were used to limit the 49ers from running their outside zone game.
+The edge rushers would rush in such a way to ensure Jimmy G can never release a quick screen pass cleanly.
+Well done.
+The guy's going to be a superstar if he continues game planning like this.